 This past June, DigitalOcean welcomed its first-ever group of summer interns (who we endearingly called “minnows”).
 For 10 weeks, our interns worked in teams across the organization—from data to cloud engineering to marketing—based out of both our New York City HQ and Cambridge, MA office.
-(If you’re interested in becoming a Minnow, apply for a spot in our 2018 intern class, or send us your questions at firstname.lastname@example.org.
+(If you’re interested in becoming a Minnow, apply for a spot in our 2018 intern class (UPDATE: applications are now closed), or send us your questions at email@example.com.
 We’re hiring interns for various teams including Product Management, User Experience, Engineering, Data & Analytics, and Marketing & Communications.
 And in the meantime, learn more about the hiring experience at DO.)

 The program was the culmination of years’ worth of research, planning, and recruitment.
 We knew companies large and small were reaping enormous quantitative and qualitative benefits by introducing internship programs, and we took a lot of care to craft something that would be an enriching experience for our interns, while providing real value to the teams they would be working with.
 We feel fortunate to have been able to support a talented cohort of people.
 (Three of them recount their experiences later in this post as they share what they worked on during the program.)

 To answer the question of when the right time would be to start an intern program, we considered a few things: How much does leadership buy into the concept?
 Can the program be structured in such a way that interns and their mentors get the guidance they need to be successful?
 Can we recruit a set of talented and diverse interns to bring added value to the company?
 For us, it started with a simple premise: how can we pay back our experiences to our community, especially younger technologists who love using DO to learn about tech?
 We wanted to pay it forward to young people who wanted to work in the cloud and help build the next set of great companies.